 Entry and exit

-Austria is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Austria without a visa in some circumstances.
+Austria is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Austria without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for further information.

 If you are staying in private accommodation in Austria for more than three days, you must register your place of residence with local authorities.